TeBenachi/Uploading-WordPress-theme-updates-via-SVN-on-Mac/README.md

  ```

-(2) The next step is to create a new directory and copy all theme files from the current version of the theme.
+(2) The next step is to create a new directory and copy all theme files, including the history from the current version of the theme.
 In the example below, we are creating a new directory `1.0.2`, and copying all files from the version `1.0.1`.

 ```